Hjcho123/hjcho123.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: This portion of the website is a showcase of all of my personal projects.
+Feel free to look through each of them, and ask questions about them by reaching out.
+Enjoy!
 nav: true
-nav_order: 3
+nav_order: 1
-display_categories: [work, fun]
+display_categories: [Quant, Data Science & Analysis, Deep Learning and AI, Misc.]
 horizontal: false
 ---